Workers Compensation Dividend Plans

 Types of Dividend Plans

-There are three basic types of dividend plans available to small business owners: flat, variable, and combination plans.
+There are three basic types of workers compensation dividend plans: flat, variable, and combination.

-Under a sliding scale dividend plan (also called a variable plan) is loss sensitive.
+A sliding scale dividend plan (also called a variable plan) is loss sensitive.
 This means the dividend you receive at the end of a policy year depends on the losses you incur during that year.
 As the table below demonstrates, the dividend grows as your premium increases and your loss ratio declines.
 For example, suppose your premium was $13,000 and you didn't incur any losses.
 Your dividend would be $1,300 (10% of $13,000).
 If your loss ratio was 35% instead of zero, your dividend would drop to $520 (4% of $13,000).

 Combination plans include elements of both a flat dividend and a sliding scale plan.
 For instance, an insurer might pay a 10% dividend if your earned premium is at least $5,000, and a 15% dividend if your premium is at least $10,000 (and so on up to a specified premium).
 Combination plans usually specify a maximum loss ratio.
 If your loss ratio for the policy period exceeds the maximum, you will not receive a dividend.